aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/router-path-selection.md

           # Load-balance policy name.
         - name: <str; required; unique>

+          # One way delay requirement for this load balance policy in milliseconds.
+          latency: <int; 0-10000>

           # List of path-groups to use for this load balance policy.
           path_groups: